DomBBB/old-dombbb.github.io/index.md

 title: Fundamentals and Methods of Computer Science for Business Studies - Exercises, Group 2
 ---

+## Announcements & Office Hours

+The next virtual office hour will be: TBD.
+Please use the following Zoom Link to join: TBD.

 ## Programming Resources ([Download Here](https://github.com/DomBBB/dombbb.github.io/tree/main/content)):

+Note: The online version does not always work.
+In some cases (you'll see a remark next to the respective link) you will need to download the exercise.

 Introduction to Python: [Online Version](https://dombbb.github.io/cs-fs23/lab?path=repetition%2FGMI+2022+-+Introduction+to+Python.ipynb)